 If you think you have a potential wrongful death and/or medical malpractice claim on your behalf or for someone you loved because a doctor caused injury during an ERCP, call 800-553-8082 to discuss your potential case or get a free no-obligation case evaluation.

 - Medical malpractice claims in Maryland: an overview

 - Endoscopic Retrograde Cholangiopancreatography in Elderly Patients

-- Example lawsuit filed in 2017 in Howard County claiming an unnecessary ERCP.
+- Example lawsuit filed in Howard County claiming an unnecessary ERCP.